vishalbakshi/portfolio-llm/landing.md

 ## For a Deeper Dive

 Below are the core themes that structure my work.
-Use these to ask more specific questions, such as "Tell me about the 'Building Evaluation Infrastructure' theme."
+Use these to ask more specific questions, such as "Tell me about the AgentFastbook, TinyScaleLab and fastbook-benchmark projects", or "What is his experience with the StanfordNLP/ColBERT library?"

 ### Theme 1: Building Evaluation Infrastructure & LLM Judges